dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

   ```

-3. Run the application in debug mode and watch for a leak related warnings.
+3. Run the application in debug mode and watch for a leak related warnings, like this:

   ```
   leak_tracker: 134 memory leak(s): not disposed: 134, not GCed: 0, GCed late: 0